How to negotiate your salary

-It is important to understand how the company you are interviewing with is performing.
+It's important to understand how the company you are interviewing with is performing.
 Have they posted record profits for the previous year, or is their financial performance below their targets?
 Have they made many redundancies in the past 12 months?
-All of these factors will have an effect on whether the organisation is going to pay above/ below or the market rate salary for a role.
+All of these factors will have an effect on whether the organisation is going to pay above/below or the market rate salary for a role.

 How much do employees carrying out similar roles receive?

 Find out how much employees carrying out similar roles are paid.
 The key is to demonstrate your views with good examples of similar jobs both inside and outside the firm.
-You can also benchmark your salary against the Robert Walters Salary Survey in your sector.
+Benchmark your salary against the Robert Walters Salary Survey in your sector.

 Try not to be lured into a false sense of satisfaction by the top-line salary figure.
 Make sure you do your salary sums because you may have increased costs in your new job.